fluorescent-turtle/smarters/README.md

 If the terminal outputs a warning about an agent already occupying a tile, it can be ignored.

-By following these instructions, Smarters can be properly configured and executed, producing detailed simulation results for analysis.
+By following these instructions, SMARTER can be properly configured and executed, producing detailed simulation results for analysis.